 For decades the studio was located in Owego, a small village in upstate New York.
 In 2021, the Experimental Television Center announced its relocation to Atlanta, Georgia.

-The Center gives thanks to generous support from the Electronic Media and Film Program at the New York State Council on the Arts; Daniel Langlois Foundation for Art, Science, and Technology; the Media Arts Program of the National Endowment for the Arts; mediaThe foundation; NYS Challenge Grant Program; The Andy Warhol Foundation for the Visual Arts; the New York Foundation for the Arts; the Media Action Grant Program of Media Alliance; by the Institute for Electronic Arts at Alfred University, the Everson Museum of Art, Independent Media Arts Preservation (IMAP), Bay Area Video Coalition (BAVC), VidiPax; corporate support from Dave Jones Design and Black Hammer Productions; and the contributions of countless individual artists.
+The Center gives thanks to generous support from the Electronic Media and Film Program at the New York State Council on the Arts; Daniel Langlois Foundation for Art, Science, and Technology; the Media Arts Program of the National Endowment for the Arts; mediaThe foundation; The National Television and Video Preservation Foundation; NY/CUNY Challenge Grant Program; Andy Warhol Foundation for the Visual Arts; New York Foundation for the Arts; Media Alliance; Institute for Electronic Arts at Alfred University; Everson Museum of Art; Independent Media Arts Preservation (IMAP); Bay Area Video Coalition (BAVC); VidiPax; by corporate support from Dave Jones Design and Black Hammer Productions and the personal contributions of countless individual artists.

 Erik Gavriluk, CEO